newsuk/times-components/ios-app/README.md

 or `yarn start` inside this package.
 This will start react-native bundler and provide on-the-fly bundles for the react development.

-## How to get the android app set up and running on latest times-components
+## How to get the ios app set up and running on latest times-components

 ### Prerequisites